Hans-Joachim Marseille: The "Star of Africa"

-Schröer, did however, place Marseille's methods into context: "He was the most amazing and ingenious combat pilot I ever saw.
+Schröer placed Marseille's methods into context: "He was the most amazing and ingenious combat pilot I ever saw.
 He was also very lucky on many occasions.
 He thought nothing of jumping into a fight outnumbered ten to one, often alone, with us trying to catch up to him.
 He violated every cardinal rule of fighter combat.
 He abandoned all the rules."

 On 17 June 1942, Marseille claimed his 100th aerial victory.
 He was the 11th Luftwaffe pilot to achieve this.
 Marseille then returned to Germany for two months' leave and the following day was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub mit Schwertern).
 The presentation was made by Adolf Hitler at the Führerhauptquartier (Führer Headquarters) at Rastenburg on 28 June 1942.

 On 6 August, he began his journey back to North Africa accompanied by his fiancée Hanne-Lies Küpper.
 On 13 August, he met Benito Mussolini in Rome and was presented with the highest Italian military award for bravery, the Gold Medal of Military Valor (Medaglia d'Oro al Valor Militare).
 While in Italy Marseille disappeared for some time, prompting the German authorities to compile a missing persons report, submitted by the Gestapo head in Rome, Herbert Kappler.
 He was finally located.
 According to rumours he had run off with an Italian girl and was eventually persuaded to return to his unit.
 Unusually, nothing was ever said about the incident and no repercussions were visited upon Marseille for this indiscretion.

+Leutnant Ernst-Wilhelm Reinert (left) and Feldwebel Maximilian Volke (right) stand next to the kübelwagen of Hans-Joachim Marseille, which he had named "Otto", 1942.